|Aktivitets nivå :||Fotturer - Kultur & Tema reiser (standard) - Sykkelturer - Utfordrende opplevelser|

 Take in the incredibly varied and dramatic scenery of Morocco.

-The trip starts at our hotel in Agadir.
-Depending on your arrival time you can go for a wonder around the town, spend some time relaxing by the hotel pool or take a walk down to the beach which is just 5 minutes from the hotel.
-In the evening we will be met by our tour leader and will have a trip briefing over dinner. *Standard Hotel*
+The tour starts at our hotel in Agadir.
+Depending on arrival time we can go for a wander around the town, spend some time relaxing by the hotel pool or take a walk down to the beach which is just 5 minutes from the hotel.
+In the evening we will be met by our tour leader and will have a trip briefing over dinner. * *

 After breakfast the trip ends in Agadir. **

-* 7 nights hotels * 6 days cycling with 90% vehicle support * 75% off road, 25% paved roads * Mountainous terrain with 6000m of exhilarating descents * Group normally 4 to 15 plus leader.
+* 7 nights hotels * 6 days cycling with full vehicle support * 75% off road, 25% paved roads * Mountainous terrain with 6000m of exhilarating descents * Group normally 4 to 12 plus leader.
 Min age 16 yrs

 All breakfasts, 6 lunches and 5 dinners are included.
 Moroccan food is excellent, though not particularly varied.
 Breakfasts usually consist of bread, croissants and jam with tea or coffee and freshly squeezed orange juice.
 Lunch will be prepared by the drivers and served on the bonnet of a 4x4, it normally consists of pasta, rice, bread, salad, tuna and Nutella for desert.
 The meal on the last night will be eaten out in Agadir, there is a good selection of restaurants including French, Italian and of course Moroccan.
 The guide can recommend the best ones, dinner will normally cost between 200 – 300 Dirhams per person (about 15 - £20).
 The hotels in Tafraoute, immouzer and Agadir all have bars serving alcohol, a beer will cost about 20 Dirhams (£1.50) and a bottle of wine will be around 120 Dirhams (£9).